Please be ready with your application reference number starting with 'P'. For example P1234567

 The Spent Offences Scheme is a national program, even though individual states may have adjustments or tweaks.
 The disclosure principle in Australia does not allow the Police Check or other background check to include the Spent Convictions unless by special court or legislation provisions.

-So whether it is an AFP or a National Criminal History Check, your Police Check results will not contain any details about your Spent Conviction in Australia.
+So whether it is an AFP or a Nationally Coordinated Criminal History Check, your Police Check results will not contain any details about your Spent Conviction in Australia.

 An employer that wants to assess the candidate's Spent convictions may have to prove through some applications to disclosure agencies why it is relevant to the role.